FibroGen Inc. (FGEN) Shares Decline Despite Market Challenges - News Heater

 Is It Worth Investing in FibroGen Inc. (NASDAQ: FGEN) Right Now?

-Moreover, the 36-month beta value for FGEN is 0.48.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 5 as “hold,” and 1 as “sell.”
+Additionally, the 36-month beta value for FGEN is 0.54.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 1 rating it as “sell.”

 Click Here to Download the FREE Report.